-Rhiana Yazzie is a Steinberg award winning, playwright, director, a filmmaker, and Artistic Director of New Native Theatre based in Minnesota.
-She is a 2018/19 Bush Leadership Fellow, a 2017 Sally Award Winner for Vision, a 2016/2017 Playwrights’ Center McKnight Fellow, a two-time Playwrights’ Center Jerome Fellow (2010/2011 and 2006/2007) and was a Playwrights’ Center Core Member for three years.
-Her newest play, Nancy, about Nancy Reagan and her intersection with Indian Country in the 80s, astrology, and her little known about Native heritage is the sequel to Queen Cleopatre and Princess Pocahontas, a joint commission from the Oregon Shakespeare Festival and the Public Theater for American Revolutions: the United States History Cycle.
-Her first feature film, A WINTER LOVE (writer/director/starring) will be premiering at film festivals in 2021.
+Rhiana Yazzie is a 2021 Lanford Wilson and 2020 Steinberg award winning, playwright, director, a filmmaker, and the Artistic Director of New Native Theatre, which she started in 2009 as a response to the lack of connection and professional opportunities between Twin Cities theaters and the Native community.
+She is a 2018 Bush Foundation Leadership Fellow and was recognized with a 2017 Sally Ordway Award for Vision and has been a Playwrights’ Center fellow multiple times (McKnight 2016/17 & Jerome 2006 & 2010) and Core Member.
+A Navajo Nation citizen (Ta’neeszahnii bashishchiin dóó Táchii’nii dashinalí), she’s seen her plays on stages from Alaska to Mexico including in Carnegie Hall’s collaboration with American Indian Community House & Eagle Project.
+She has a new co-commissioned play in the works with Long Wharf Theatre and Rattlestick Theater.
+She is developing her play Nancy, about Nancy Reagan and her intersection with Indian Country in the 80s, astrology, and her little known about Native heritage.
+It is the sequel to Queen Cleopatre and Princess Pocahontas, a joint commission from the Oregon Shakespeare Festival and the Public Theater for American Revolutions: the United States History Cycle.
+Her first feature film, A WINTER LOVE (writer/dir/prod/actor) will premiere at festivals in 2021/22.

-She created New Native Theatre in 2009, a company based in the Twin Cities; it is a new way of looking at, thinking about, and staging Native American stories.
+Her non-profit company, New Native Theatre, based in the Twin Cities is a new way of looking at, thinking about, and staging Native American stories.
 Notable recent productions include the 2020 global indigenous online festival, Good Medicine, Native Man the Musical which was praised by the Twin Cities’ local Native American newspaper, The Circle News, “The paradigm of Native American manhood shifted with New Native Theatre’s production.”
 It was followed up by Native Woman the Musical.
 When New Native Theatre celebrated its Tenth Anniversary Season they premiered six mainstage plays, five of which were world premieres.